-- Scouts or Guides from abroad must be accommodated in at least a pair in each private home - b) the UK Leader in Charge must consider appropriate control measures and contingency plans, and - c) the host District Lead Volunteer, or their nominee, must approve the home-based hospitality experience. - 9.4.1.6 Further information and support may be found in Home and Hosted Hospitality Guidance (FS120821).

-9.5 Creative activities

-9.5.1 Creative activities for public performance

-- 9.5.1.1 Creative activity intended for public performance must be approved by the relevant Lead Volunteer, or their nominee.
-Public performance is defined in the relevant Staged Performances (FS120164) toolkit or Musical Performances (FS120212) toolkit. - 9.5.1.2 Scout and Guide joint activities must be approved by the relevant Scout Lead Volunteer and Girlguiding Commissioner. - 9.5.1.3 Performances must be delivered following the guidance and assessment criteria as laid down in the relevant toolkit. - 9.5.1.4 All staged and musical performances requiring assessment (as defined in the relevant toolkit) must undertake an assessment when any of the following apply: - a) the agreed period has elapsed since their last assessment, or before their first public performance - b) their key participants significantly change as determined by the relevant Lead Volunteer, or their designate - c) the relevant Lead Volunteer or their designate has reason or concern to submit the performance for re-assessment. - 9.5.1.5 High profile musical performances assessment is granted for a maximum of two years. - 9.5.1.6 Staged performances assessment is granted for a maximum of six years.
+- the Scouts or Guides from abroad, or their nominee, is required during the stay and every two nights thereafter for the duration of the stay - f) Scouts or Guides from abroad must be accommodated in at least a pair in each private home - g) the UK Leader in Charge must consider appropriate control measures and contingency plans, and - h) the host District Lead Volunteer, or their nominee, must approve the home-based hospitality experience. - 9.4.1.6 Further information and support may be found in Home and Hosted Hospitality Guidance (FS120821). - 9.5 Creative activities - 9.5.1 Creative activities for public performance - 9.5.1.1 Creative activity intended for public performance must be approved by the relevant Lead Volunteer, or their nominee.
+Public performance is defined in the relevant Staged Performances (FS120164) toolkit or Musical Performances (FS120212) toolkit. - 9.5.1.2 Scout and Guide joint activities must be approved by the relevant Scout Lead Volunteer and Girlguiding Commissioner. - 9.5.1.3 Performances must be delivered following the guidance and assessment criteria as laid down in the relevant toolkit. - 9.5.1.4 All staged and musical performances requiring assessment (as defined in the relevant toolkit) must undertake an assessment when any of the following apply: - a) the agreed period has elapsed since their last assessment, or before their first public performance - b) their key participants significantly change as determined by the relevant Lead Volunteer, or their designate - c) the relevant Lead Volunteer or their designate has reason or concern to submit the performance for re-assessment. - 9.5.1.5 High profile musical performances assessment is granted for a maximum of two years.